 —David L. Weddle Professor Emeritus of Religion, Colorado College, author Miracles: Wonder and Meaning in World Religions

 Looking for miracles?
 This wondrous little collection is a rush of good feelings, showing us how to find, recognize, and ultimately be that miracle for another.
 In a weary world, The Miracle Collectors causes ripples of wonder to spread across a parched land.In The Miracle Collectors, the reader realizes that—Ah-ha, so even I have a miraculous life!A collection of stories pointing out what really fills our lives—daily miracles that spring everywhere, large and small.
-And this book is the lens to see them through.
+And this book is the lens to see them through. —Mary Lea Carroll, author of Saint Everywhere—Travels in Search of the Lady Saints and the upcoming Somehow Saints.

 The Miracle Collectors inspires us to see our heartbroken world in a new light, alive with beauty and possibility.
 In these pages, Joan and Katie re-kindle our relationship with vulnerability, compassion, and awe.
 And in so doing, they call us to connect with ourselves and each other by sharing our stories and recognizing our unique gifts.
 This book and its authors are on a mission that our world needs right now.
 Read it and breathe again.